Bitcoin Profit Loss Calculator

 1. On a Fiat Currency Basis

-Let’s take the USD as an example.
-In 2020, if 1 Bitcoin is worth $30,000 and you bought $10,000 worth of Bitcoin, you will receive 0.33 BTC.
+Let’s take USD as an example.
+In 2020, if 1 Bitcoin was worth $30,000 and you bought $10,000 worth of Bitcoin, you would receive 0.33 BTC.

 You then sold 0.33 Bitcoin a year later, when the value of BTC increased by 100% to $60,000.
-The value of your 0.33 BTC will also increase by 100% and therefore be worth $20,000.
-This translates to a profit of $10,000 from your investment.
+The value of your 0.33 BTC would also increase by 100% and therefore be worth $20,000.
+This results in a profit of $10,000 from your investment.
+While it may seem simple to measure your cryptocurrency gains/losses using fiat assets, the method has several shortcomings.
+For example, many cryptocurrency exchanges still do not support fiat currencies; therefore, we cannot use them as base currencies on exchanges.

 2. According to Bitcoin Price

 Most investors calculate their portfolio earnings using Bitcoin.
-In most cases, traders will buy BTC using fiat currency before converting it to other altcoins.
+In most cases, traders buy BTC with fiat currency before converting it into other altcoins.
+This cost-based method calculates the opportunity cost of holding BTC versus using it to buy other cryptocurrencies.
+The opportunity cost is the value of the option you didn’t choose.

-Let’s say you buy 1 BTC for $50,000 and decide to use Bitcoin as your base currency (BTC/DOGE pair) to buy 100,000
+Let’s say you buy 1 BTC for $50,000 and decide to use Bitcoin as your base currency (BTC/DOGE pair) to buy 100,000 DOGE.

-worth $0.50 each.
-If the value of DOGE doubles to $1, but if the value of BTC triples to $150,000, the opportunity cost will be $50,000.
+Let’s say Dogecoin (DOGE) is worth $0.50 each.
+If the value of DOGE doubles to $1, but the value of BTC triples to $150,000, the opportunity cost will be $50,000.
 This is the difference between the new value of BTC ($150,000) and the value of your 100,000 Dogecoins, which are currently worth $100,000.
-While you can still make $50,000 in DOGE, you would have a chance to earn an extra $50,000 if you kept your BTC.
-The only problem with using BTC as the base currency, i.e. parity, is the constant exchange rate fluctuations in cryptocurrency pairs.
+While you can still make $50,000 in DOGE, you would have had the chance to earn an extra $50,000 if you had kept your BTC.

 Cost-Based Tools